matjon/em3371-controller/Documentation/reverse_engineering.md

 Function number 0x80 - set weather station clock
 ------------------------------------------------

+To set the weather station clock, send to it a packet with function code 0x80 and payload of 8 bytes.

-Bytes 0x00-0x06 of payload correspond to bytes 0x01-0x07 of weather station sensor data payload (see "Function number 0x01, payload size 0x39" and also discussion there).
+Bytes 0x00-0x06 of this payload should contain current time, they correspond to bytes 0x01-0x07 of weather station sensor data payload (see "Function number 0x01, payload size 0x39" and also discussion there).
 In particular, seconds (in byte 0x06) should also be multiplied by 2.

-In traffic between the weather station and SMARTSERVER.EMAXTIME.CN, the server sets byte 0x07 of the payload to 0x00.
-Other values of this byte seem to do nothing interesting.
-The device sets byte 0x07 to 0x00 in response, so probably its value in incoming packets is ignored.
+Byte 0x07 of payload: the server at SMARTSERVER.EMAXTIME.CN sets this byte to 0x00, other values of this byte seem to do nothing interesting.

-The device responds to a packet with function number 0x80 with the same packet back, but if byte 0x08 of the whole packet (not of the payload) was set to 0x01, the device responds with a packet with byte 0x08 cleared.
+The device should respond with the same packet back (but clears byte 0x08 of whole packet (not of the payload), if it was set to 0x01).
-The server at SMARTSERVER.EMAXTIME.CN sets the byte 0x08 to 0x01.

-Setting the weather station clock using function 0x80 increases the period between consecutive sensor data reports (how often the device sends packets containing sensor data) - from 12.5s to around 107s.
+Setting the weather station clock using function 0x80 increases the period between consecutive sensor data reports (how often the device sends 0x01 packets containing sensor data) - from 12.5s to around 107s.
+Setting the time manually using buttons on the back of the device does not cause such side-effects.
 From my perspective, this is unfortunate.
 I have tried a large number of various tricks to change this behavior and this was the primary motivation of my fuzzing the weather station.
 I have found no other way around this limitation other than querying the station manually using packets with function number 0x90, though.

 Function number 0x90 - query device sensor state
 ------------------------------------------------